What can Beijing do if China-U.S. trade row worsens?

 China could also impose new regulations on U.S. products and companies to either limit their presence in the world’s second-largest economy or even ban them altogether.

-For years, U.S. firms such as Facebook and Alphabet’s Google have long been blocked from offering their products in China.
+For years, U.S. firms such as Facebook (FB.O) and Alphabet’s Google (GOOGL.O) have long been blocked from offering their products in China.

 Getting licenses to operate in certain sectors could also get more difficult.